Gene: Discovery of DNA

 Advances in understanding genes and inheritance continued throughout the 20th century.
 Deoxyribonucleic acid (DNA) was shown to be the molecular repository of genetic information by experiments in the 1940s to 1950s.
 The structure of DNA was studied by Rosalind Franklin and Maurice Wilkins using X-ray crystallography, which led James D. Watson and Francis Crick to publish a model of the double-stranded DNA molecule whose paired nucleotide bases indicated a compelling hypothesis for the mechanism of genetic replication.

 In the early 1950s the prevailing view was that the genes in a chromosome acted like discrete entities arranged like beads on a string.
 The experiments of Benzer using mutants defective in the rII region of bacteriophage T4 (1955–1959) showed that individual genes have a simple linear structure and are likely to be equivalent to a linear section of DNA.

 Collectively, this body of research established the central dogma of molecular biology, which states that proteins are translated from RNA, which is transcribed from DNA.
 This dogma has since been shown to have exceptions, such as reverse transcription in retroviruses.
 The modern study of genetics at the level of DNA is known as molecular genetics.

-In 1972, Walter Fiers and his team were the first to determine the sequence of a gene: that of Bacteriophage MS2 coat protein.
+In 1965, the lab of Max Birnstiel was the first to isolate single genes, the ribosomal RNA genes from Xenopus laevis.
+In 1972, Walter Fiers and his team were the first to determine the sequence of a gene: that of bacteriophage MS2 coat protein.
 The subsequent development of chain-termination DNA sequencing in 1977 by Frederick Sanger improved the efficiency of sequencing and turned it into a routine laboratory tool.
 An automated version of the Sanger method was used in early phases of the Human Genome Project.